jxxcarlson/math_research/README.md

 math_research
 =============

-Code for helping with math research
+Code for helping with math research (Hodge theory)